Jiliohan/Jiliohan/README.md

 ## What this profile is 📌
 Non-commercial work, experiments, and patterns I’ve built for myself and teams.
-Pinned repos are intentional — they reflect product thinking through building.
+Pinned repos are intentional.
+They reflect product thinking through building.

 ## A belief I build by 💡
 Most people overestimate how much technology is required and the outcomes it will deliver, and underestimate the human perspective.